teddybeermaniac/HomeAssistant.UbusAdvanced/README.md

 * Restart rpcd `/etc/init.d/rpcd restart`.

 ### In Home Assistant
 * Add device tracker to `configuration.yaml`.
-Use your router's IP, or hostname and username, and password that you added to `/etc/config/rpcd`:
+Use your router's IP, or hostname and username, and plaintext version of password that you added to `/etc/config/rpcd`:
     ```yaml
     device_tracker:
       - platform: ubus_advanced